BenHooke/quiznake/README.md

 # quiznake
 Thanks for checking out my program!

+To start the quiz: Run python_quiz.py and play the game in your terminal, nothing fancy just yet.

 DISCLAIMER: I am not an educator by any means, nor am I a programmer.
 I started learning to code about a month and a half ago, as of July 7th, 2024.
 I wanted to make this quiz program as a way to help myself learn.